-Procedure Nondiscrimination
+Nondiscrimination

-Anyone may file a complaint against the district alleging that the districtit has violated anti-discrimination laws. -This complaint procedure is designed to assure that the resolution of real or alleged violations are directed toward aresolved through just solutionsolutions that isare satisfactory to the complainant, the administration, and the boardBoard of directors.
-Directors.
+Anyone may file a complaint against the district alleging that it has violated anti-discrimination laws.
+This complaint procedure is designed to assure that real or alleged violations are resolved through just solutions that are satisfactory to the complainant, administration, and Board of Directors.

-This grievancecomplaint procedure will apply to the general conditions of the district's nondiscrimination policy (Policy 3210)), and more particularly to policies dealing with guidance and counseling (Policy 2140), co-curricular program (Policy 2150), service animals in schools (Policy 2030)), and curriculum development and instructional materials (Policy 2020).
-As used in this Complaints alleging sexual harassment of students will be processed under the more specific provisions of policy/procedure: 3205.
+This complaint procedure will apply to the general conditions of the district's nondiscrimination policy (Policy 3210), and more particularly to policies dealing with guidance and counseling (Policy 2140), co-curricular program (Policy 2150), service animals in schools (Policy 2030), and curriculum development and instructional materials (Policy 2020).
+Complaints alleging sexual harassment of students will be processed under the more specific provisions of policy/procedure 3205.

-Grievance means The district is prohibited by law from intimidating, threatening, coercing, or discriminating against any individual for the purpose of interfering with their right to file a complaint which has been filed by under this policy and procedure and from retaliating against an individual for filing such a complainant relating to alleged violations of any state or federal anti-discrimination laws. complaint.
+The district is prohibited by law from intimidating, threatening, coercing, or discriminating against any individual for the purpose of interfering with their right to file a complaint under this policy and procedure and from retaliating against an individual for filing such a complaint.